ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A descendant segment produces zero or more descendants of the input value.

-A descendant selector of the form `..[<selectors>]` visits each node of the input value and its descendants in such an order that:
+A descendant selector visits the input value and each of its descendants such that:

 * nodes of any array are visited in array order, and
-* nodes are visited before all their descendants.
+* nodes are visited before their descendants.

-It applies the child segment `[<selectors>]` to each node and concatenates the resultant nodelists together in the order in which the nodes were visited.

-This definition does not stipulate the order in which the children of an object are visited, since JSON objects are unordered.
+The order in which the children of an object are visited is not stipulated, since JSON objects are unordered.

-Where a selector can produce a nodelist in more than one possible order, the selector may produce nodelists in distinct orders each time it appears in the descendant segment.
+Suppose the nodes, in the order visited, are `D1`, ..., `Dn` (where `n >= 1`).
+Note that `D1` is the input value.

+For each `i` such that `1 <= i <= n`, the nodelist `Ri` is defined to be a result of applying the child segment `[<selectors>]` (with all its selectors) to the node `Di`.
+Note that `Ri` is the concatenation of the nodelists from each of the selectors.

+The result of the descendant selector is the concatenation of `R1`, ..., `Rn` (in that order).
+Note that only a single traversal of the input value and its descendants is required.

 So a descendant segment drills down one or more levels into the structure of the input value.